Dye & Durham Limited (OTCMKTS:DYNDF) Short Interest Down 53.8% in July

 Shares of OTCMKTS:DYNDF remained flat at $$37.35 during trading on Thursday.
 The stock had a trading volume of 64 shares, compared to its average volume of 1,398.
 The stock has a fifty day moving average price of $38.08.
 Dye & Durham has a 12-month low of $15.70 and a 12-month high of $40.79.

 Several analysts have commented on the company.
 Canaccord Genuity dropped their price objective on Dye & Durham from C$65.00 to C$60.00 and set a “buy” rating on the stock in a report on Friday, July 9th.
 Raymond James raised their price objective on Dye & Durham from $58.00 to $63.00 and gave the company an “outperform” rating in a report on Thursday, May 13th.
-BMO Capital Markets raised their price objective on Dye & Durham from C$53.00 to C$55.00 and gave the company an “outperform” rating in a report on Tuesday, June 1st.
+Scotiabank raised their price objective on Dye & Durham from C$59.00 to C$61.00 and gave the company an “outperform” rating in a report on Tuesday, June 1st.
 CIBC raised their price objective on Dye & Durham from C$47.50 to C$50.50 and gave the company a “neutral” rating in a report on Tuesday, June 1st.
-Finally, Scotiabank raised their price objective on Dye & Durham from C$59.00 to C$61.00 and gave the company an “outperform” rating in a report on Tuesday, June 1st.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus price target of $57.90.
+Finally, BMO Capital Markets raised their price objective on Dye & Durham from C$53.00 to C$55.00 and gave the company an “outperform” rating in a report on Tuesday, June 1st.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average target price of $57.90.

 Dye & Durham Limited, through its subsidiary, Dye & Durham Corporation, provides cloud-based software and technology solutions for legal firms, financial service institutions, and government organizations in Canada and the United Kingdom.
 Its cloud-based platform automates the public record due diligence searches, document preparation, and electronic public record for legal due diligence, corporate formation and maintenance, lien registration, litigation, and real estate conveyancing.